Transformers One: Director Josh Cooley on why Chris Hemsworth took over as Optimus Prime from Peter Cullen

 Transformers One is now playing in theaters, and many critics (including this one) say it’s the best Transformers movie ever made (disagree with that?
 Take our poll!)
-Yet, the film has been the subject of a bit of controversy, with some fans resenting that, for the first time in the movies, someone else is voicing Optimus Prime other than the legendary Peter Cullen.
+Yet, the film has been the subject of a bit of controversy, with some fans resenting that, for the first time in the movies, someone else is voicing Optimus Prime other than the legendary Peter Cullen, with Chris Hemsworth taking over the role.
 We recently sat down with Transformers One director Josh Cooley (Toy Story 4), who addressed the change head-on.

 “Peter Cullen is Optimus Prime,” Cooley said, adding, “he’s my Optimus Prime.
 That’s what I grew up with.
 That’s the iconic voice.
 And Chris and I talked a lot about that early on.
 And even before Chris came on, I was, you know, how, how are we going to do this?
 But the thing that really clicked for me was that this is Orion Pax.
 So it’s before he becomes Optimus Prime, which means he doesn’t need to have all the knowledge and the power yet to be Optimus.”